Mohs Surgery (cont.)

 Am I a good candidate for Mohs surgery?

-Your decision on the best treatment choice may depend on different factors such as the location and type of skin cancer, your past treatments, your overall health, and level of comfort.
+Your decision on the best treatment choice may depend on different factors such as the location and type of skin cancer, your past treatments, your overall health, and level of comfort with the procedure.
 Your physician can help you sort through the different treatments and assist in your shared decision-making process.
 However, the right decision for you is always yours and your doctor's to make.

 Get the latest treatment options.